Deltares/hydromt_wflow/docs/dev_guide/dev_install.rst

     $ pip install .

-If you wish to make changes in hydromt_wflow, you should make an editable install of hydromt.
+If you wish to make changes in hydromt_wflow, you should make an editable install of HydroMT.
 This is possible using the `flit <https://flit.readthedocs.io/en/latest/>`_ package and install command.

 For Windows: